hugs/cranium/README.md

 ## Hooking up Cranium and Hipchat
 In the third-party services settings, enter your Hipchat API token and the name of the room you want Cranium to tell you build results.
 You can also specify the "Cranium root url" which is the url of the home page (e.g. https://ci.example.com), so that the messages in Hipchat contain links to the build results.

-Once set, you will be notified whenever a job was built (or skipped if disabled), and Hipchat will alert you in case the build fails.
+Once set, you will be notified whenever a project was built (or skipped if disabled), and Hipchat will alert you in case the build fails.

 ## Going forward